nilshellerhoff/widescreen-browsing/README.md

 ### Special rules support

-Since version 1.0.5 the extension supports special rules for elements on pages, which don't adjust properly.
-E.g. on Wikipedia the popups for citations and article previews are positioned absolutely and thus appear in the wrong location when using the extension.
+Since version 1.0.5 the extension supports special rules for elements on pages which don't appear properly when the extension is activated.
+E.g. on Wikipedia, the popups for citations and article previews are positioned absolutely and thus appear in the wrong location when using the extension.
 The rules are listed in `rules.js` in the following format:

 ```
 rules = [